Top 15 Things You Can Leave Off Your Resume

 - Links to the applicant’s online portfolio, blog, or website: 21%

-Review a list of the top skills to put on your resume, and guidelines for what should be included on a resume.
-Focusing on your most valuable assets will help you get an interview - and a job offer.
+You can best prepare your resume for an employer's eyes by taking the time to review a list of the top skills to put on your resume and guidelines for what should be included on a resume.
+Focusing on your most valuable assets will help you get an interview—and a job offer.